snapdevops/java-hello-world-with-gradle/README.md

-# Building Java Projects with Gradle my
+# Building Java Projects with Gradle my kjhkj

 ##### This guide walks you through using Gradle to build a simple Java project.